-If you aren’t up for swimming, but would like to enjoy a short walking trail then take a lap around to see the waterfalls.
+If you aren’t up for swimming but would like to enjoy a short walking trail then take a lap around to see the waterfalls.
 That’s right, Rainbow Springs State Park boasts what I believe are Florida’s only waterfalls.
 Though they are man-made, they are still beautiful!

-There is also a concession stand as well as a gift shop that are located near the entrance to the park.
+There is also a concession stand as well as a gift shop that is located near the entrance to the park.
 Restrooms and changing facilities are also available.
 It is also worth mentioning that Rainbow Springs State Park has some slight inclines for their pathways that can become slippery when wet.
 Take caution especially if you are in flip flops.

 What to Bring for Your Rainbow Springs Kayaking Adventure